-10.1 Who is responsible for the content of this prospectus?
+10.1 Who is responsible for the content of this Prospectus?

-This Prospectus is made available by OIKOCREDIT, Ecumenical Development Cooperative Society U.A.
+This Prospectus is made available by OIKOCREDIT, Ecumenical Development Cooperative Society U.A. in connection with the offer of the Shares in the Netherlands and in several other member states of the European Economic Area of which the competent authorities have been notified by the AFM with a certificate of approval attesting that this Prospectus has been drawn up in accordance with the Prospectus Regulation.
 Its registered office is located in Amersfoort and at Berkenweg 7 (3818 LA) in Amersfoort.
 The Cooperative accepts responsibility for the information contained in this Prospectus.
 The Cooperative declares that it has taken all reasonable care to ensure that, to the best of its knowledge, the information contained in this Prospectus is in accordance with the facts and contains no omission likely to affect its import.